braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 ## Personalize In-App Messages Based on Users' Date and Language

-**Goal:** Use Liquid logic to consolidate existing in-app message campaigns.
+This use case calculates a countdown to an event, and based on a user's language setting in the dashboard, will display this countdown in their language.

 For example, you might send a series of upsell messages to users once a month to let them know how long an offer is still valid with four in-app messages:

 - Initial
 - 2 days left
 - 1 day left
 - Final day

-These in-app messages are sent in multiple languages, depending on the user's language preference.

 {% raw %}